fiksn/bitvm-explained/README.md

 ## Lightning comparison

 I just realized the stuff is a quite similar to lightning.
 When a new Victor comes along he basically opens a dual funded channel with Peggy (both contribute 1 BTC).
-And they agree upfront that after X days Peggy will part with 1.1 BTC and Victor with 0.9 BTC.
+They do a lot of computation up-front and then that after X days Peggy will part with 1.1 BTC and Victor with 0.9 BTC.
 Then if during that time Victor is able to prove Peggy was cheating he "force-closes" the channel and ends up with 2 BTC.
+But in a similar way Peggy can also flag an "impossible question" from Victor and get 2 BTC.
+Obviously this requires the monetary incentives to align perfectly or nobody will be willing to open "new channels".

 ## More